-Includes investigational and herbal products in addition to prescription and over-the counter (OTC) drugs and neonatal and pediatric-specific monographs.
+Includes investigational and herbal products in addition to prescription and over-the counter (OTC) drugs, as well as neonatal and pediatric-specific monographs.
 Tools include: drug identification, interactions, IV compatibility, patient ed, and comparisons.
+USF HEALTH ONLY

-Database includes investigational and “orphan” drugs in addition to prescription & OTC.
+Database includes investigational and orphan drugs in addition to prescription & OTC.
 Tools include comparisons of 3000+ charts and tables, advanced dosing tools, drip rates, dont crush/chew, & look/sound alikes.
+USF HEALTH ONLY

 The NLM Drug Information Portal is a free resource that searches U.S. government agencies, including the National Library of Medicine, FDA and CDC.
 Includes current information regarding consumer health, clinical trials, AIDS–related drug information, MeSH® pharmacological actions, PubMed® biomedical literature, and physical properties and structure.
 The portal covers drugs from the time they are entered into clinical trials through entry into the U.S. marketplace.

-The Approved Drug Products with Therapeutic Equivalence Evaluations (also known as The Orange Book) identifies drug products approved on the basis of safety and effectiveness by the Food and Drug Administration (FDA) under the Federal Food, Drug, and Cosmetic Act (the Act).
+The Approved Drug Products with Therapeutic Equivalence Evaluations (also known as The Orange Book) identifies drug products approved on the basis of safety and effectiveness by the Food and Drug Administration (FDA) under the Federal Food, Drug, and Cosmetic Act.

-The LactMed® database, produced by the NLM, contains information on drugs and other chemicals to which breastfeeding mothers may be exposed.
+This evidence-based and peer-reviewed databases contains information on drugs and other chemicals to which breastfeeding mothers may be exposed.
+It includes information on the levels of such substances in breast milk and infant blood, and the possible adverse effects in the nursing infant.
 Suggested therapeutic alternatives to those drugs are provided, where appropriate.

 LIVERTOX®, produced by the NIDDK and the NLM, provides information on the diagnosis, cause, frequency, patterns, and management of liver injury attributable to prescription and nonprescription medications, herbals and dietary supplements.